edheltzel/dotfiles/README.md

 - warp (warp/)
   - I like Warp but I really like iTerm2
 - vscode (vscode/)
-  - I use the sync feature in vscode to keep my settings and extensions in sync.
+  - I use the [ sync settings ][vscodeSyncSettings] feature in vscode to keep my settings and extensions in sync across platforms.
 The `settings.json` and `keybindings.json` are symlinked out of habit.

 ## Scripts